nranabhat/HandshakeJobBot/README.md

-# 🤖 Handshake Job Bot
+# 🤖 🤝 Handshake Job Bot

-A magical bot that automatically applies to jobs on Handshake so you can focus on more important things... like preparing for those interviews you're about to get!
+A magical bot that automatically applies to jobs on Handshake so you can focus on more important things... like preparing for those interviews you're about to get 😉

+This bot:

+- Automatically applies to jobs on Handshake
+- Skips jobs you've already applied to
+- Handles external application links
+- Fills out basic application forms
+- Logs all applied jobs for tracking

 ## 🛠️ Setup